ImNotACat6/moove_caampus/moove_campus; credits.md

-credits
+# moove_caampus; credits

-format
+Credits for assets that are not owned by moove_rblx that are used inside of moove.

+###### FORMAT

-NAME OF OBJECT
+//NAME OF OBJECT
-CREATOR NAME
+//CREATOR NAME
-CREATOR ID
+//CREATOR ID
-OBJECT LINK
+//OBJECT LINK
-OBJECT ID
+//OBJECT ID

 Backgroud Music
 Shyfoox